emacs-mirror/emacs/mps/contributing.rst

 fairly large number of rules, both low- and high-level that your code must follow in order to be accepted.
 These rules are the result of continuous process improvement to prevent defects.
-Unfortunately, we do not have them published at present.
+Unfortunately, we do not have many of them published at present.
 We apologise if you find it frustrating that we do not accept your changes as they are.

+The style guide in guide.impl.c.format_ contains basic rules for style.

+.. _guide.impl.c.format: design/guide.impl.c.format.txt

 Licensing